 The Hunter Visitor Economy Draft Destination Management Plan, prepared by tourism Hunter in 2013 provides that tourism growth in the Hunter, at 1.4%, would provide demand for an additional 400 accommodation rooms between 2013 and 20201.
 In addition to this the Hunter Valley Wine Country Tourism Monitor 2012 Annual Report provides that the tourism sector providing small self-contained accommodation products have weekend occupancy rates of 61.57%, being substantially higher than the region average of 51.2%.
-The weekend occupancy rates are highly relevant to the proposed future development on the Site as the small scale tourist accommodation, particularly tourists from Sydney and Newcastle.
+The weekend occupancy rates are highly relevant to the proposed future development on the Site as the small scale tourist accommodation will be aimed at capturing 'weekenders' in self-contained accommodation, particularly tourists from Sydney and Newcastle.